-Time Zone: Select the Time Zone from the drop-down menu.
+Time Select the Time Zone from the drop-down Zone: menu.

-Enable

-Daylight Ticking this checkbox enables Daylight Saving Saving: time.
+Enable Ticking this checkbox enables Daylight Saving Daylight time.
+Click Sync. your computer's time Saving: settings to copy your PC's time settings.

-NTP Tick the Automatically synchronize with Server D-Link's Internet time server check box and then use the drop-down menu to select an NTP server.
+NTP Tick the "Automatically synchronize with Server D-Link's Internet time server" checkbox and then use the drop-down menu to select an NTP Server.
 NTP is short for Network Time Protocol.
 NTP synchronizes computer clock times in a network of computers.

-Manual: To manually input the time, deselect Automatically synchronize with D-Link's Internet time server check box and then enter the values in these fields for the Year, Month, Day, Hour, Minute, and Second.
+Manual: To manually input the time, enter the values in these fields for the Year, Month, Day, Hour, Minute, and Second.
 Click Save Settings.